-While operating a snow blower is fun, remember that it can be dangerous as well.
-People incurring serious injuries around their hands and fingers while operating a snow blower is more common than you think.
-The injury can reach a level where amputation is the only way.
+People incurring serious injuries to their hands and fingers while operating a snow blower is more common than you may think.
+In fact, these injuries can be severe enough to require amputation.
 The old saying “Prevention is better than cure” makes complete sense regarding snow blower safety.
 You need to prevent the mishap from occurring.
 This can be done following few straightforward guidelines.
 We are going to discuss them so that you can always stay safe and sound.

 It is never advisable to wear loose fitting pants, clothes, jackets or mufflers while operating the snow blower.
 These can get caught in the moving machine parts causing injury.
 You also need to put on robust shoes with good grip.
 You should be extra careful while working on slippery surfaces or slopes.
 Putting an earplug or another ear protection gear is recommended heavily for gas powered models to prevent hearing damage.